 Type 1F accounts for a very small percentage of cases.
 It is an autosomal dominant form of CMT in which the defect is on Chromosome 8 and the neurofilament light chain protein.

-This second most common of form of CMT, accounting for 10-16 percent of all cases is found on the X Chromosome, one of sex chromosomes.
+This second most common of form of CMT, accounting for 10-16 percent of all cases is found on the X Chromosome, one of the sex chromosomes.
 The flaw is caused by a gap junction beta 1 protein connected to connexin 32.
 Typically, this form has onset in adolescence or childhood and often affects males more severely than females.
 An affected male with CMT1X cannot pass the defect to his son, but will pass it to all his daughters.
 An affected female has a 50% chance of passing the mutation to either her sons or her daughters.

 Hereditary Neuropathy with Liability to Pressure Palsies (HNPP)